kelvgooding/plex-library-collection/README.md

 > **Dependencies**

+A Plex Account is required.
+A Plex X-Token is required - https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/

 **auth.py**

 This application requires user credentials.
 This file is representative of any personal details which you would like to keep private.